 Control of the field

-After it is proved that the field is constant within the working zone, we ran another set of test to check the control that we have on the generated field.
+After we is proved that the field is constant within the working zone, we ran another set of test to check that we have full control on the generated field.

-For instance, we described in the software triangle waveform for the magnitude of the X axis magnetic field.
+For instance, we asked the software to generate a triangle waveform for the X axis magnetic field.
 This waveform has an amplitude of 2.15 gauss (215 µT) and a period of 7.5s.

 Author: Charles Grassin